 In most cases, though, bloating is not a serious condition and can be combatted with diet changes.

-One of the more common causes of bloating is due to a problem digesting and metabolizing foods.
-When dealing with a food intolerance—when your body cannot properly digest and convert the foods you eat into the necessary nutrients that fuel your system due to an enzyme deficiency—the inability to break down foods in your intestines properly can lead to an imbalance of bacterias in the gut or digestive tract.
+One common cause of bloating is due to problems digesting and metabolizing certain foods.
+When dealing with a food intolerance—where the body can sometimes have trouble digesting and converting proteins into nutrients—the inability to break down foods in your intestines can lead to an imbalance of bacterias in the gut or digestive tract.

-In fact, the bacteria that live in your gut (gut flora) play a crucial role in toxin neutralization.
+In fact, some studies indicate that the bacteria in your gut (gut flora) can play a crucial role in toxin neutralization.
 It’s their job to stimulate the digestive process and produce vitamins that help keep your gut healthy.

 All that’s left to do after you get your results is to eliminate the foods you’re intolerant to.
 That’s it.
 No follow ups.
 No exercise regiments.
 Zero hassles.